 Survival of the poems

-Sylloge Centulensis.
+The Sylloge Centulensis (de Rossi 1888, 78-94).
 Produced in the monastery of St. Riquier in the 9th/10th century, held for most of its existence in Corbie, and now in the Russian National Library at St. Petersburg (Codex Petropolitanus F XIV 1).

 Discussion

-In the 6th century, however, the site was transformed: Pope Pelagius II (579-590) had the entire hillside above Laurence's tomb removed, dismantling the Constantinian shrine in the process, and built a basilica over the tomb, the present-day S. Lorenzo fuori le mura (see E01401, E05292, E05305).
+In the 6th century, however, the site was transformed: Pope Pelagius II (579-590) had the hillside above Laurence's tomb removed, dismantling the Constantinian shrine in the process, and built a basilica directly over the tomb, the present-day S. Lorenzo fuori le mura (see E01401, E05292, E05305); the neighbouring basilica built by Constantine eventually went out of use, and is last mentioned in the 9th century.
 In the 13th century, the church was radically reconstructed again by Pope Honorius III (1216-1227), giving it its present form.
-For further discussion of the site's archaeology, see Trout 2015, 142-3 and the further references given there, especially Serra 2004.
+For further discussion of the site's archaeology, see Trout 2015, 142-3, and the further references given there, especially Serra 2004 and 2005.

 Bibliography